floccusaddon/floccus/README.md

  - [x] Syncing bookmarks
  - [ ] Syncing History

 Tested to work in both Firefox and Chromium.
 Doesn't work in Firefox for Android [yet](http://arewewebextensionsyet.com).
+Requires nextcloud bookmarks app with at least version 0.10.

 ## Installation